 If you want to talk about whether this kind of work fits your situation, the free consultation is there for exactly that.

-I am an IPHM-accredited hypnotherapist and NLP practitioner based in Rugby, Warwickshire.
+I am a hypnotherapist and NLP practitioner based in Rugby, Warwickshire, with IPHM-accredited clinical hypnotherapy training.
 My postgraduate research and masters thesis trained me in how evidence is actually made, and in its limits, which is why I will always tell you what's solid, what's promising, and what I'm working from experience rather than proof.